Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 configured to flush data to disk every second, so it is a scenario you are already able to reason about because of past experiences with traditional database systems not involving distributed systems.
-Similarly you can improve consistency by forcing the database to flush data on disk before replying to the client, but this usually results into prohibitively low performance.
+Similarly you can improve consistency by forcing the database to flush data to disk before replying to the client, but this usually results in prohibitively low performance.
 That would be the equivalent of synchronous replication in the case of KeyDB Cluster.

-Basically there is a trade-off to take between performance and consistency.
+Basically there is a trade-off to be made between performance and consistency.

-KeyDB Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command, this makes losing writes a lot less likely, however note that KeyDB Cluster does not implement strong consistency even when synchronous replication is used: it is always possible under more complex failure scenarios that a replica that was not able to receive the write is elected as master.
+KeyDB Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command.
+This makes losing writes a lot less likely.
+However, note that KeyDB Cluster does not implement strong consistency even when synchronous replication is used: it is always possible, under more complex failure scenarios, that a replica that was not able to receive the write will be elected as master.

 There is another notable scenario where KeyDB Cluster will lose writes, that happens during a network partition where a client is isolated with a minority